YourVScriptUser/VSK-32/README.md

 To setup the enviroment:

-Put the VSK-32 Parent folder wherever you want choose
+Put the VSK-32 Parent folder wherever you want

 Navigate to VSK-32/ in cmd or powershell >>> `cd "path-to-VSK-32"`